-1. Changes to the Investment Objective and/or Investment Policy
+Changes to the Investment Objective and/or Investment Policy

-Changes to the Investment Objective and Investment Policy will normally require approval by Unitholders at an Extraordinary General Meeting of the Trust if the change alters the nature or risk profile of the Trust, or on giving 60 days' notice to Unitholders where these do not alter the nature or risk profile of the Trust.
-In exceptional circumstances, changes may be made to the Investment Objective and Investment Policy with no minimum period of notice where these are for clarification purposes only.
-In all cases, changes may only be made to the Investment Objective and Investment Policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Trust.
+Changes to the investment objective and policy of the Trust will normally require approval by Unitholders at an extraordinary general meeting if the change alters the nature or risk profile of the Trust, or on giving 60 days' notice to Unitholders where these do not alter the nature or risk profile of the Trust.
+In exceptional circumstances, changes may be made to the investment objective and policy with no minimum period of notice where these are for clarification purposes only.
+Usually, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Trust.